drhagen/tabeline/docs/index.md

 ## Data grammar

-A data grammar is a particular style of data table library popularized by Hadley Wickham via the [dplyr](https://dplyr.tidyverse.org/) package in R. In a library written as a data grammar, the data table object has a relatively small number of methods.
+A data grammar is a particular style of data frame library popularized by Hadley Wickham via the [dplyr](https://dplyr.tidyverse.org/) package in R. In a library written as a data grammar, the data frame object has a relatively small number of methods.
 The parameters of most of these methods are columns names or expressions of column names.
-The return value of most of these methods is a new data table.
-These methods that transform a data table into another data table by taking simple inputs are called the "verbs" of the data grammar.
+The return value of most of these methods is a new data frame.
+These methods that transform a data frame into another data frame by taking simple inputs are called the "verbs" of the data grammar.
 Each verb does a single simple transformation.
-By always returning a new data table, the verbs can be cleanly combined via method chaining.
+By always returning a new data frame, the verbs can be cleanly combined via method chaining.
 The `filter` and `summarize` methods in the above example are two such verbs.

-A user who wants to do an analysis of a data table, however basic, is unlikely to find a single function that does exactly what he wants.
+A user who wants to do an analysis of a data frame, however basic, is unlikely to find a single function that does exactly what he wants.
 This is by design.
-It is not feasible to make a data table library that has a function for every kind of analysis someone would want.
+It is not feasible to make a data frame library that has a function for every kind of analysis someone would want.
 Tabeline expects the user to learn the data grammar so that he can split the analysis into steps than can be performed by verbs.

 ### Expressions

 Tabeline uses strings to encapsulate expressions.
 The `"t <= 24"` and `"trapz(t, y)"` strings in above example are two such expressions.
 These strings are parsed and executed.
-The reason for using strings is that there is no cleaner way to write expressions in Python that need to be evaluated in a different context, namely in the context of the data table.
+The reason for using strings is that there is no cleaner way to write expressions in Python that need to be evaluated in a different context, namely in the context of the data frame.

 In R, all functions are effectively macros that can capture any expressions they are given to be executed at a later time.
-For example, `df %>% filter(t <= 24)` in dplyr evaluates using the `t` column in the table, not the `t` variable in the outer scope, if it is even defined.
+For example, `df %>% filter(t <= 24)` in dplyr evaluates using the `t` column in the data frame, not the `t` variable in the outer scope, if it is even defined.

 In Python, the closest thing is the `lambda`.
-It would be trivial to make an interface that single argument function, which would be passed the data table or some modified version of the data table.
-For example, `table.filter(lambda df: df.t <= 24)`.
+It would be trivial to make an interface that single argument function, which would be passed to the data frame or some modified version of the data frame.
+For example, `df.filter(lambda df: df.t <= 24)`.
 However, anonymous functions have particularly bad syntax in Python, and they work particularly badly in the face of multiple arguments (like would be needed for `mutate`).
 The `lambda` operator has lower precedence than the commas that separate arguments, so most lambdas need to be surrounded by parentheses.